stefanosu/Fend-restaurant-reviews-app/README.md

 Download as .zip file or clone this project: https://github.com/stefanosu/Fend-restaurant-reviews-app

 In this folder, start up a simple HTTP server to serve up the site files on your local computer.
 Python has some simple tools to do this.
-Most people have it already installed on your computer.
+Most people have it already installed on their computer.

 In terminal, check the version of Python you have: python -V. If you have Python 2.x, spin up the server with python -m SimpleHTTPServer 8000 (or some other port, if port 8000 is already in use.)
 For Python 3.x, you can use python3 -m http.server 8000.
 If you don't have Python installed, navigate to Python's website to download and install the software.